 It starts to seep through the search results: The unhappy nomad.
-Digital nomads who find that ‘the lifestyle’ does not live up to their expectations.
-When I read a post and replies on Reddit, I learn that that unhappy nomad makes enough money, yet not enough to travel or to return home.
+Digital nomads that find that ‘the lifestyle’ does not live up to their expectations.
+When I read a post and reply on Reddit, I learn that that unhappy nomad makes enough money, yet not enough to travel or to return home.

 The post I read on Reddit lingers in my mind, not earning enough money to go back home and live a decent life back home.
 What is a decent life, I wonder?
 Has this person not figured out beforehand what he needed to live happily?
 If you fail to make a list of life improvements you want to gain from choosing a digital nomad lifestyle you might end up feeling trapped.

 Not being able to return home, is returning ever an option when you start a nomad lifestyle?

 I knew I started this lifestyle out of necessity.
 I was losing my home ‘back home’ and would have been ‘home-free’ anyway.
 So why not combine that and travel the world instead of roaming around homeless in the streets of my home country where it gets cold in winter and wet in autumn?

 I can never return home, for my income is not enough to live there, same as the writer of the Reddit post.
 My income is not enough for a luxury lifestyle.
 I make way less money than I hoped for.

 Am I an unhappy nomad?
 Not realizing my dreams?

 Sometimes I feel unhappy.
 I still work for my money, I would have hoped that by now my income would be passive enough and sufficient to not even work 4-6 hours a day.
 Yet, I am still struggling to make ends meet and I live a very modest life.
 Somehow I am not successful.
 My fan-base is not as large as I wish for, the ‘goodwill factor’ among my readers is so low that the donate button to thank me for free information is seldom used.